Neural-Space/neuralspace-python/README.md

 ## More Features

+Detailed features and config options are available in the [NeuralSpace VoiceAI Docs](https://voice-dev.neuralspace.ai/docs).

 #### List Languages
 To get the list of supported language codes based on the transcription type, use:
 ```python